odpi/egeria-samples-api/samples-ensemble/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->

-# Samples Assemble
+# Samples Ensemble

-The *Samples Assemble* module provides a single main() function to run all the samples in sequence.
+The *Samples Ensemble* module provides a single main() function to run all the samples in sequence.